What is a Consular Report of Birth Abroad (CRBA)?

 Be aware that a U.S. Passport is also proof of citizenship and is also issued by the U.S. Department of State (but unlike the other documents, passports expire!)

-What You Need to Know About the Immigration Process
+Watch: What You Need to Know About CRBA’s

-Let our team walk you through the process with our helpful videos packed with tips, common pitfalls, and insider guidance about timeline updates to interview prep.
+Let our attorney walk you through the process with our helpful videos packed with tips, common pitfalls, and insider guidance.

 Why Choose Immigration for Couples?